 Display Shelf After:

 Keeping the colors simple and even just turning this shelf at an angle gives it all new life that is a gorgeous centerpiece above the bed.
+Eventually though, the dried hydrangeas lost too much of their green color, so I did end up replacing them with faux hydrangeas that wouldn’t lose their color.

 Project #4: Distressed Dollar Store Picture Frames